uconneeb/systseminar/schedule.md

 Paul will lead discussion on this paper: Y Asar, H Sauquet, and SYW Ho.
 2023.
 [Evaluating the accuracy of methods for detecting correlated rates of molecular and morphological evolution](https://doi.org/10.1093/sysbio/syad055).
 Systematic Biology DOI:[10.1093/sysbio/syad055](https://doi.org/10.1093/sysbio/syad055)

 ### October 30, 2023

+Elizabeth will lead discussion on this paper: G Forni, J Martelossi, P Valero, FH Hennemann, O Conle, A Luchetti, and B Mantovani.
+2022.
+[Macroevolutionary analyses provide new evidence of phasmid wings evolution as a reversible process.](https://doi.org/10.1093/sysbio/syac038) Systematic Biology 71(6):1471–1486.
+DOI:10.1093/sysbio/syac038

+Elizabeth says "It returns to an old debate about whether wings re-evolved in walking sticks, so I hope it has something for everyone, whether your interest is trait evolution, insects, or models."

 ### November 6, 2023
 ### November 13, 2023
 ### November 20, 2023